 Moerlina School welcomes international students from 3 year old Pre-Kindergarten to Year 6.

-Moerlina School is registered for full fee paying overseas students in the years Pre-Primary to Year 6 with the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS), CRICOS No: 02527G.
+Moerlina School is registered for full fee paying overseas students for Primary School Studies (Course Code: 04960J), in the Years Pre-Primary to Year 6, with the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS), CRICOS No: 02527G.

 The school also welcomes short-stay students who are visiting Australia for less than 3 months and would like an immersion experience in a unique, progressive city school.